 SEP identifies children for inclusive education and partners with regular schools within the partner organisation it works with.
 The teachers go through workshops on how to include a child with disabilities in their class.
 SEP creates individualised educational programs for the learners, makes regular follow ups to check how the learner is progressing, and works with the teachers on any challenges they may face.
 The teachers receive training and support to better understand different disabilities, and to use individualised teaching strategies.
 The SEP team offers a transdisciplinary intervention to address all needs of the child once in the regular classroom.

-SEP organizes Peer Workshops to enhance peer understanding and acceptance.
-SEP has published three books “This is Me” for children for the same purpose.
+SEP organises Peer Workshops to enhance peer understanding and acceptance.
+SEP has published three books titled “This is Me” for children for the same purpose.
 You can purchase them in our shop.